rudsonalves/trainers_stopwatch/README.md

 - **Font Style Consolidation**:
   - All font styles are now centralized within the `AppFontStyle` class, promoting consistency and ease of maintenance.

-- **Athlete Dialog and Tile Updates**:
+- **User Dialog and Tile Updates**:
-  - Athlete images are now handled through `Signal`, enhancing the reactivity and update efficiency.
+  - User images are now handled through `Signal`, enhancing the reactivity and update efficiency.
-  - Athlete images are displayed using the `ShowAthleteImage` class, standardizing image presentation.
+  - User images are displayed using the `ShowUserImage` class, standardizing image presentation.
-  - Modified `DismissibleAthleteTile` to use a `Signal` for athlete selection (`isChecked` signal).
+  - Modified `DismissibleUserTile` to use a `Signal` for user selection (`isChecked` signal).

 - **Stopwatch Page and Controller Logic**:
-  - Relocated PreciseTimer allocation logic for athletes to `StopwatchPageController`, streamlining the control mechanism.
+  - Relocated PreciseTimer allocation logic for users to `StopwatchPageController`, streamlining the control mechanism.

 - **Dismissible Background Enhancements**:
   - `DismissibleContainers` now accept `context`, `label`, `iconData`, and `color` parameters, offering customizable backgrounds.